serengetijade/C_Sharp/README.md

 a console application to recreate the popular game of Twenty One, aka Black Jack.

 #### [Database First Web App](https://github.com/serengetijade/C_Sharp/tree/main/Car_Insurance/Car_Insurance)
 a Web Application to calculate Car Insurance Rates.
-It was created using a database first approach- defining the database and usign Entity Framework.
+It was created using a database first approach with Entity Framework.
 It uses HTML form inputs with if and boolean statements to calculate the rate.
 - CRUD functionality.
 Rates update when changes to the records are made.
 - An Admin page displays DB records.